vitalk/vim-fancy/README.md

-# Fancy edit
+# Fancy

-Edit fenced code blocks as it should be.
+Fenced code blocks as it should be.

 ## Installation